Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

    https://admin.powerplatform.microsoft.com
    ```

-1. Log in with the previously provided credentials if prompted.
+1. Login with the previously provided credentials if prompted.

 1. If you see a Welcome popup, click **Get Started**.